AlgoMaster Logo

 Sometimes clients cannot keep up with the rate of incoming messages.
 A mobile device on a slow connection, a browser tab in the background, or a client doing expensive processing can all fall behind.

 Monitor send buffer sizes.
 When a client falls behind, you have choices: drop non-critical messages, aggregate multiple updates into one, or disconnect the client entirely.
-The right choice depends on your use case.
+The best choice depends on the use case.
 A stock ticker might drop intermediate price updates and send only the latest.
-A chat application might need to deliver every message and should disconnect clients that fall too far behind.

 Compression for High-Volume Connections